 The Heart Healthy Living Program is a professionally supervised program designed for those who suffer from heart conditions such as a past heart attack, coronary artery disease or angina.
 The program is also beneficial for individuals who have risk factors for heart disease.
 Heart Healthy Living works on improving stamina, strength, balance and mobility to recover from a cardiac event, reduce risks of future heart problems and/or improve overall health.
 This class meets the criteria for Cardiac Rehab Phase 3.
 Offered 2x/week

 This class is for members who may need the guidance and supervision of specially trained staff to help them with their independent water exercise program and access to ongoing therapeutic support.

-Move Well Today is a program for individuals diagnosed with Type 2 diabetes or prediabetes.
-It is an evidence-based exercise and education program designed to help people better manage their condition by learning to track changes in glucose levels while progressing exercise parameters.
+MoveWell Today is a program for individuals with pre-diabetes or diagnosed with Type 2 diabetes.
+It is an evidence-based exercise and education program designed to help people better manage their condition by learning to track changes in glucose levels while progressing in their exercise regimen.
 Offered 2x/week

 Tai chi is an internationally used, evidence-based form of exercise used to relieve pain, improve health and relieve stress.
 It is approved by the Centers for Disease Control as a fall prevention program and is easy to learn and appropriate for all ages.
 Offered 2x/week